 4. Expectation: UX bootcamps can only offer theory-based content

 Considering the tech-based nature of the course (and the lack of in-person interaction), you might expect that UX bootcamps offer exclusively theory-based content rather than practical work.
 Many people assume they’ll do vast amounts of reading, with the occasional exercise to accompany the theory—and let’s be honest, that doesn’t seem hugely exciting…

 Reality: UX bootcamps offer a balance of theory and practical work

 Quality UX bootcamps are designed to have rigorous, well-rounded syllabuses that have a strong focus on the current real-world skills that you’ll need as a UX designer in today’s job market.
 If you opt for a more hands-on UX bootcamp, you’ll be given exercises to accompany the reading materials, as well as a compilation of learning resources like videos and worksheets.
 You’ll get to immediately apply what you’ve learned to relevant, practical projects that will form the foundation of your professional portfolio.

 If you’re learning UX design from scratch, it’s crucial to choose a bootcamp that will help you build your portfolio.
 Your portfolio is a personal website that hosts a selection of your work and introduces you as a designer.
 You can learn more about how to create a killer UX design portfolio in this informative blog post!

-5. Expectation: I need a tech background to do well on a UX bootcamp course
+5. Expectation: I need a tech background to do well in a UX bootcamp

 You might be thinking that you need design-related qualifications—or at least a solid background in tech—in order to be successful on the course or to land a job in the field.
 Maybe you’re experiencing a bout of impostor syndrome, or you’re grappling with the notion that your current field is too far removed from UX design for you to become a UX designer in your own right.